benedicto7/personal-projects/Bersama Login/README.md

 # Clock and Timer

 ## Description
-In this project, I decided to code my own clock and timer countdown.
-This app includes a clock and a timer countdown, which are the two main features, a date, and increments, decrements, start, stop, and reset buttons to control the timer countdown.
-This app also includes some basic CSS styling such as colors and font sizes.
+In this project, I decided to code my own Bersama Fellowship Login page. _Bersama Fellowship_ is a welcoming community of students who have a relationship with or an interest in Indonesian, Malaysian, and Singaporean culture that strives to nurture the faith of each of its members.
+Our name, Bersama, which means “together,” represents our goal to establish and maintain a family-like community.
+We are open for all students who want to serve, educate, and celebrate our shared culture.
+In this app, there are two main features, which are submitting basic data (student ID, name, birthday, gender, nationality, email, phone number, major, favourite foods, and favourite sports) and searching/outputting the users' data in local storage.
+In addition, this app includes some buttons to remove the selected user data or to remove all the data.
+This app also includes some basic CSS styling such as background image, colors, and font sizes.

 ## Requirements
 * React.js